nhsconnect/nhslogin/src/no-consent-guidance.md

 <h3>No-consent flow</h3>

 <p>If a user does not agree to share their NHS login information, they can go back from the confirmation screen to amend their decision.
 They can then continue to your service.</p>
-<p>If the user still does not agree to share their NHS login information, they will be redirected to your service without passing an ID token or authorisation code.</p>
+<p>If the user still does not agree to share their NHS login information, they are redirected to your service without passing an ID token or authorisation code.</p>
 <p>Their information is not passed to your service and you need to display a no-consent error screen.</p>
-<p>How the user is able to continue to your website or app depends on how you handle them.
+<p>How the user can continue to your website or app depends on how you handle them.
 For example, you may have a guest process or alternative authentication journey.</p>

-<p>The suggested content on the no-consent error screen differs,depending on the type of service you are.</p>
+<p>The suggested content on the no-consent error screen differs, depending on if you are:</p>
 <ul>
-  <li>Services that use Wayfinder</li>
+  <li>a services that use Wayfinder</li>
-  <li>Services that have alternative journeys or processes</li>
+  <li>a service that has alternative journeys or processes</li>
-  <li>All other services</li>
+  <li>any other type of service</li>
 </ul>

 <div class="nhsuk-inset-text">
   <span class="nhsuk-u-visually-hidden">Information: </span>
-  <p>Though the no-consent error screen is the responsibility of your service, the solution does not require a technically complex implementation and only requires tailored content to adjust user expectations.</p>
+  <p>Although the no-consent error screen is the responsibility of your service, the solution does not need a complex implementation and only needs tailored content to adjust user expectations.</p>
 </div>

 ---